linkerd/linkerd2/TEST.md

 The integration test suite operates on your currently configured Kubernetes cluster.
 Prior to running the test suite, verify that:

+- `kubectl version` reports that the client is version 1.11.1 or later.
 - The Linkerd docker images you're trying to test have been built and are accessible to the Kubernetes cluster to which you are deploying
 - The `kubectl` CLI has been configured to talk to that Kubernetes cluster